 Introduction / History Approximately 500 Arem people live in the Bouarapha District of Khammouan Province in eastern Laos.
 They live in an extremely remote area directly along the Laos-Vietnam border.
 One source places their location at "both sides of the Vietnam-Laos border, west of Phuc Trac."

 In Vietnam, the Arem are part of the official Chut minority group.
-The Chut, who are a collection of between four and seven different tribes, are known as the most underdeveloped and primitive people in the country.
+The Chut, who are a collection of between four and seven different tribes, are known as the most underdeveloped people in the country.
 In addition to the Arem, the other Chut tribes in Laos are May, Ruc and Sach.

 The Arem have their own distinct language, which is part of the Viet-Muong branch of the Mon-Khmer language family.
 The use of Arem is dwindling, however, and today there are only about 20 elderly people left who are able to speak it fluently.
 The Arem language has been replaced by a more general Chut language, which serves as the lingua franca (common speech) among the different Chut groups.